-- Do not disable Power Management. - Decrease the LCD brightness to the lowest comfortable level. - Shorten the length of time before Windows turn off the display. - When not using a connected device, disconnect it. - Turn off the wireless radio if you are not using the wireless module (such as WLAN, Bluetooth, or WWAN). - Turn off the computer when you are not using it.
+- Do not disable Power Management. - Decrease the LCD brightness to the lowest comfortable level. - Shorten the length of time before Windows turn off the display. - When not using a connected device, disconnect it. - Remove the card (such as smart card, ExpressCard, or PC card) if not using it. - Turn off the wireless radio if you are not using the wireless module (such as WLAN, Bluetooth, or WWAN). - Turn off the computer when you are not using it.